gb000/rootnode/README.md

-# Docker Model: A infrastructure basis for your containerized project
+# rootNode: A full command line infrastructure for your Bitcoin and Lightning Node
+## This project runs only on ARM64 processors.

 * To run this project, you will need to have docker and docker-compose installed in your Linux based system

+* If you want, configure the node credentials/misc in the file "config_parameters.sh"

 * Start the containers